sardana-org/sardana/doc/source/sep/SEP6.md

 - StopAll
 - **AbortOne**
 - AbortAll
-- **SetConfiguration** and **GetConfiguration** (see format of MG Synchronization parameter)
+- PreSynchOne
+- PreSynchAll
+- **SynchOne**
+- SynchAll
 - SetAxisPar and GetAxisPar

 Sardana provides one TriggerGate controllers DummyTriggerGateController which does not synchronize acquisition and just provides dummy behavior.
 DummyTriggerGateController imitate the behavior of the hardware with trigger and/or gate signal generation capabilities.
 It emulates the state machine: changes state from On to Moving on start and from Moving to On based on the configuration parameters or when stopped.

-Software synchronizer resides in the core of Sardana and generates software events of type: TGEventType.Active and TGEventType.Passive.
+Software synchronizer resides in the core of Sardana and generates software events of type: *active* and *passive*.
 The acquisition action listens to these events and start or start and stop the acquisition process when they arrive.
-In case the MeasurementGroup Synchronization contains position domain characteristics this controller is added as a listener to the to the moveable's position attribute.
-Then the generation of generates the synchronization events is based on these updates.
+In case the MeasurementGroup Synchronization contains position domain characteristics the software synchronizer is added as a listener to the moveable's position attribute.
+Then the generation of the synchronization events is based on these updates.

 **Pool Synchronization action**